 Which Platform Provides An Easy Learning Curve?

-Angular provides quite informative and clear error message that actually helps developers to fix the issues.
+Angular provides a quite an informative and clear error message that actually helps developers to fix the issues.

 One-way Data Flow vs. Two-way Data Binding